GordonSo/pytest-bdd-selenium/Answers to technical questions.md

-3.5 hours in total; 1 hours to setup the machine, pageobject structure and selenium tests (without BDD) then I had to do some research on pytest-bdd (PyCharm's newly supported BDD frameowork since 2018.2)
+3.5 hours in total; 1 hours to setup the machine, pageobject structure and selenium tests (without BDD) then I had to do some research* on pytest-bdd (PyCharm's newly supported BDD frameowork since 2018.2)

 Given more time, I would look at:
  - Making use of Scenario Outline and Examples to parameterise the 'postcode'
- - Separate the 'browser' fixture into a common module or 'conftest' to allow other scenario to reuse it
+ - Separate the 'browser' fixture into a common module or 'conftest' to allow future features to reuse it
- - Parameterise the browser fixture to execute the test on other supported browsers, e.g. Firefox, IE...
+ - Parameterise the browser fixture to execute the tests on other browsers type, e.g. Firefox, IE...
+ - Make the web-drivers headless to increase performance
+ - Capture a screenshot of the last page if a test fail to aid diagnostics
  - Checking if it is necessary to add stricter rules on locators in finding the elements
- - Seeing if there is a better way to integrate Pytest-BDD with PageObject structure
+ - Seeing if there is a better way to integrate Pytest-BDD with PageObject structure (*passing the browser context around between test steps does not feel right (not a functional practise) but this seems to be the common practise after spending additional time researching pytest-bdd)
  - Get the tests reporting in Jenkins

-installing pyest-xdist to allow tests to execute in parallel
+Installing pyest-xdist to allow tests to execute in parallel

 What do you think is the most interesting trend in test automation?
  > As more company adopts the Agile, TDD; unit tests which are traditionally owned and wrote by the developers